 Term Definition Administrator A Trusted Person within the organization of a Processing Center, Service Center or Managed PKI Customer, that performs validation and other CA or RA functions.
-The organization within ADACOM, responsible for promulgating this policy throughout the ADACOM Sub-domain.
-Administrator Certificate A Certificate issued to an Administrator that may only be used to perform CA or RA functions.
+ADACOM Practices Development Group The organization within ADACOM, responsible for promulgating this policy throughout the ADACOM Sub-domain.
 Affiliate A leading trusted third party, for example in the technology, telecommunications, or financial services industry, that has entered into an agreement with DigiCert to be a DigiCert distribution and services channel within a specific territory.
 Certificate A message that, at least, states a name or identifies the CA, identifies the Subscriber, contains the Subscriber's public key, identifies the Certificate's Operational Period, contains a Certificate serial number, and is digitally signed by the CA. Certificate Applicant An individual or organization that requests the issuance of a Certificate by a CA. Certificate Application A request from a Certificate Applicant (or authorized agent of the Certificate Applicant) to a CA for the issuance of a Certificate.
 Certificate Chain An ordered list of Certificates containing an end-user Subscriber Certificate and CA Certificates, which terminates in a root Certificate.
 Certificate Policies (CP) The document which is the principal statement of policy governing the DigiCert PKI.
 Certificate Revocation List (CRL) A periodically (or exigently) issued list, digitally signed by a CA, of identified Certificates that have been revoked prior to their expiration dates.
 The list generally